mokdevel/DarcMods/DarcMissions/README.md

 ### SCR_DC_Patrol
 ```
 string comment : See General parameters
-vector posStart : See General parameters - pos
+vector posStart : See General parameters - pos.
-vector posDestination : Destination for the patrol to go to
+vector posDestination : Destination for the patrol to go to.
+See also General parameters - pos.
 string locationName : See General parameters - posName
 string title : See General parameters
 string info : See General parameters